 The probability density function of the concentrations shows how the system is sensitive to the most probable emissions.
-In Figures 16 and 17, the distributions of the minima and the maxima of ozone concentrations are shown for changes in NO emissions and changes in VOC emissions, which provides more details than the averaged standard deviations of Section 6.2.1.
+In figures 16 and 17, the distributions of the minima and the maxima of ozone concentrations are shown for changes in NO emissions and changes in VOC emissions, which provides more details than the averaged standard deviations of section 6.2.1.
 The distributions roughly show the characteristics of a log-normal distribution.
 They would be log-normal distributions in case the model is linear since the emissions are assumed to be log-normal.
 The shape of the distribution (maximum probability on left or on right) is due to the sign of the sensitivity: additional NO emissions titrate ozone concentrations whereas additional VOC emissions lead to ozone production.
 Another remark is the high sensitivities of daily minima to NO emissions.

-In Figures 16 and 17, the analyzed concentrations are mean concentrations that may hide compensations: the emissions could increase ozone production in a given region (or at given hours in the day) while it could decrease ozone production somewhere else.
-To check that there is a clear tendency in the whole domain, the proportion of ozone peaks below those of the reference simulation is computed for each simulation.
-If this proportion is low for a given simulation, it indicates that the simulation has a tendency to lower ozone peaks.
-If the proportion is in the vicinity of 50%, there is no tendency.
-The percentage of simulations that have a proportion (in the above sense) equal to x% is plotted in Figure X - 12

-18. Changes in VOC emissions lead to either lower or higher ozone daily maxima in all cells, as indicated by the two extreme modes in Figure 18 (right).
+In figures 16 and 17, the analyzed concentrations are mean concentrations that may hide compensations: the emissions could increase ozone production in a given region (or at given hours in the day) while it could decrease ozone production somewhere else.
+To check that there is a clear tendency in the whole domain, the proportion of concentrations (in each cell and each hour in the last three days) above the reference concentrations (that is, concentrations of the simulation without perturbations in the emissions) is shown in figure 18.
+Changes in VOC emissions lead to either lower or higher ozone daily maxima in all cells.
 NO emissions are not associated with such a clear dependency but there are still two distinct modes in the distribution.
-Similar conclusions are found for the daily minima.
-Moreover biogenic emissions show the same behavior as the other VOC emissions.
+The same behaviors for VOC and NO emissions are found for the daily minima.
+Moreover the biogenic emissions show the same behavior as the other VOC emissions.

+Figure 16.
+Distributions of the means of the daily ozone minima (left) and maxima (right) due to changes in NO emissions.
+The means are computed over the last three days of the simulation (20-22 July) and over the whole domain from which a band of three cells has been discarded (to minimize the influence of the boundary conditions).
+The reference simulation is associated with a minimum of $62.7\mu g \cdot m^{-3}$ and a maximum of $92.3\mu g \cdot m^{-3}$.

+Figure 17.
+Same distributions as in figure 16, but due to changes in VOC emissions.